Commission on Industrial Relations: Commission conclusions

 Unable to agree on many points, the Commission published three different final reports.
 One of the reports — primarily written by Commissioner Commons, with Commissioner Harriman — was signed by a bare majority of five Commissioners.
 Instead of calling for "industrial democracy," the Commons' report instead advocated the creation of impartial labor boards.
 It did not characterize conflict between labor and management as an inevitable and permanent condition.
 Commons' report expressed fear that the Commission's report would "throw the [labor] movement into politics."

+Discussing the distribution of wealth in America, the Commission found that the poorer 65% of Americans together owned 8%, while the richest 2% owned 57% and concluded (vol. 1 p.
+28): "The figures also show that with a reasonably equitable division of wealth, the entire population should occupy the position of comfort and security which we characterize as middle class.
+The actual concentration has, however, been carried very much further than these figures indicate.
+The largest private fortune in the United States, estimated at $1 billion [Rockefeller], is equivalent to the aggregate wealth of 2.5 million of those who are classed as 'poor,' who are shown in the studies cited to own on the average about $400 each."
+Concerning the concentration of economic control, the Commission concluded (vol. 1 p.
+80): "The final control of American industry rests in the hands of a small number of wealthy and powerful financiers," fewer than 60 men altogether.

 The report signed by chairman Walsh and commissioners Lennon, O'Connell and Garretson, written by attorney Basil Manly, was much more provocative and accusatory in its tone and conclusions.
 Its centerpiece was a call for industrial democracy and Henry George's 'Single Tax' on land values.

 That report explained the conditions of agricultural estates: